jessamynsmith/django-getting-started/README.md

 >
 > $ emacs .bashrc  # Could also use vim
 >
-> export PATH=/usr/local/sbin:/usr/local/bin:$PATH  # Add this to the bottom of the file
+> Add the following line to the bottom of the file:
+>
+>     export PATH=/usr/local/sbin:/usr/local/bin:$PATH
 >
 > Save and exit